OGRECave/blender2ogre/README.txt

 		5. Copy folder 'myshaders' to C:\\myshaders
 			(Linux copy to your home folder)

-		6. Copy OgreMeshy to C:\\OgreMeshy
+		6. Copy OgreMeshy to C:\OgreMeshy
 			If your using 64bit Windows, you will need to download a 64bit OgreMeshy (Linux copy to your home folder)

+		7. Tundra2
+			Windows: copy Tundra2 to C:\Tundra2
+			Linux: copy Tundra2 to your home directory

 Changelog:
     0.4.4 small fixes, lamp export fixed, vertex count correct